 Valve casts a wide net claiming that the battery can last between two to eight hours when locking things to 30fps and medium settings, and it’s largely on the money from my limited tests.
 It’s pretty difficult to hit that ceiling, mind you, and both uncapped frame rates and higher settings can see the Deck run out of steam in 90 minutes or less.

 The more you put into setting up the Steam Deck per game, the more you get out of it, but it sometimes takes more elbow grease than your average gaming PC and more forgiveness than you’d usually grant.
-It’s best to keep the charger or a power bank within arm’s reach when travelling and religiously plug it in overnight so you’re not caught short on your next trip.
+It’s best to keep the charger or a power bank within arm’s reach when traveling and religiously plug it in overnight so you’re not caught short on your next trip.

-I personally find the Steam Deck a little bulbous compared to the Aya Neo, but it’s more function over form.
+I personally find the Steam Deck a little bulbous compared to the Aya Neo, but it’s more function than form.
 Your mileage may vary depending on the size of your hands, but my medium paws are an ideal fit for the grips, as all buttons sit within reach.
-It’s designed this way not only for comfort, but so your hands never heat up from the AMD APU and 16GB of RAM below.
+It’s designed this way not only for comfort but so your hands never heat up from the AMD APU and 16GB of RAM below.

-There are four macro buttons on the back, which double up as A, B, X, and Y by default so you never have to move your thumbs from the analogue sticks.
-And if you don’t like that, there’s a staggering amount of controller customisation so you can map these as entirely new keys for button-heavy games.
+There are four macro buttons on the back, which double up as A, B, X, and Y by default so you never have to move your thumbs from the analog sticks.
+And if you don’t like that, there’s a staggering amount of controller customization so you can map these as entirely new keys for button-heavy games.
 The possibilities are endless, considering Steam Controller users have already submitted a wealth of configurations you can choose from and you can submit your own.